Bucks eke by Warriors despite poor shooting

 Antetokounmpo gave Milwaukee a rare double-digit lead at 99-88 when he converted an alley-oop into a dunk with 3:26 left, before Kerr called upon his team to foul the reigning Most Valuable Player on two consecutive possessions.
 Antetokounmpo missed two of the four free throws, then air-balled a 3-point attempt, helping Golden State reclaim possession trailing 101-96 with still 1:30 to go.

 But defense saved the Bucks, as the Warriors went from the 2:30 mark to 27.0 seconds remaining without a field goal, allowing Milwaukee to hold on.
-Antetokounmpo hit nine of his 14 two-point shots, but wasn't nearly as good on 3-pointers (1-for-7) or at the free throw line (9-for-13).
-He also found time for a game-high 12 rebounds.
+Antetokounmpo hit nine of his 14 two-point shots but wasn't nearly as good on 3-pointers (1-for-7) or at the free-throw line (9-for-13).
+He also found time for a game-high 13 rebounds.

 Eric Bledsoe added 16 points, and Brook Lopez 12 for the Bucks, the NBA's top team with 33 wins.
 Alec Burks led six Warriors in double figures with 19 points on a night when Golden State shot 15-for-38 on 3-pointers and outscored the Bucks 45-27 from beyond the arc.